amueller69/Law-School-Notes/Fall-2018/Contracts/11-Nonperformance_Justification.md

 * Pre-existing duty rule
   * Merely promising to perform an existing obligation will not serve as valid consideration for additional return compensation from the other party
   * Today, courts accept even a small/modest addition/alteration of performance as enough to satisfy rule

-* R2d
+### Rules - Modification

+* **R2d § 73 - Performance of a Legal Duty**
-  * § 73 – Cannot modify w/out consideration.
+  * Cannot modify w/out consideration.
 Performing a legal duty already owed to a promisor, where there is no honest dispute about what the original bargain intended, is NOT consideration.
 But a similar performance is consideration if it is different from what was required by the duty in a way that reflects more than a pretense of bargain
-  * § 89 – Modification of Executory Contract
+* **R2d § 89 – Modification of Executory Contract**
   * Promise modifying duty under K is binding if:
     1. If it is a fair and equitable modification in view of the difference in circumstances anticipated and actual (e.g. forces of nature that complicate performance); OR
     1. If it is allowed by statute; OR
     1. To the extent that justice requires enforcement where party materially + justifiably changed his position in reliance on the promise (neglected in *AK Packers*)
-* UCC
-  * § 2-209 – Modification, Rescission, and Waiver
+* **UCC § 2-209 – Modification, Rescission, and Waiver**
   1. Modification does not need new consideration except where special circumstances (good faith still applies; reasonable commercial standards of fair dealing in the trade; modification without legit commercial reason and extortion are barred)
   1. Agreements that exclude modification unless in writing cannot be rescinded or changed unless mutually consented to in writing
   1. Must satisfy Statute of Frauds
   1. May operate as waiver if does not modify correctly
   1. May retract waiver unless there has been detrimental reliance or lack of notice of retraction
-* CISG
-  * Art.
-29
+* **CISG Art.
+29**
   1. Contract may be termed or modified by agreement, no need for additional consideration
   1. However, may not waive the written requirement unless there is detrimental reliance on it

 ### *Alaska Packers v.
 Domenico*